Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 Cleaning Up
 -----------

-Under some circumstances (ex: a model-level failure encountered during a simulation), some pending nodes, created by the deployment manager, may linger on a computing host; this should not be an issue, as the next launching of Sim-Diasca will wipe them out.
+Under some circumstances (e.g. a model-level failure encountered during a simulation), some pending nodes, created by the deployment manager, may linger on a computing host; this should not be an issue, as the next launching of Sim-Diasca will wipe them out.

 To remove them manually, the *Erlang Port Mapper Daemon* can be used, just run on that host: